Terrance Lau

 Terrance Lau Chun-him (劉俊謙; born 26 September 1988) is a Hong Kong actor.
-He is known for playing the leading role in Beyond the Dream, for which he won for the Best Actor award at the 26th Hong Kong Film Critics Society Awards, the Best New Performer award at the 31st Hong Kong Film Directors' Guild Awards and was nominated for Best New Performer at 39th Hong Kong Film Awards and 57th Golden Horse Awards.
+He is known for playing leading roles in Beyond the Dream and Twilight of the Warriors: Walled In, for which he won for the Best Actor award at the 26th Hong Kong Film Critics Society Awards, the Best New Performer award at the 31st Hong Kong Film Directors' Guild Awards and was nominated for Best New Performer at 39th Hong Kong Film Awards and 57th Golden Horse Awards.